Health insurance in India

 Health insurance in India is a growing segment of India's economy.
 The Indian healthcare system is one of the largest in the world, with the number of people it concerns: nearly 1.3 billion potential beneficiaries.
 The healthcare industry in India has rapidly become one of the most important sectors in the country in terms of income and job creation.
-In 2018, one hundred million Indian households (500 million people) do not benefit from health coverage.
+In 2018, one hundred million Indian households (500 million people) benefit from health coverage.
 In 2011, 3.9% of India's gross domestic product was spent in the health sector.

 Policies are available that offer both individual and family cover.
 Out of this 3.9%, health insurance accounts for 5-10% of expenditure, employers account for around 9% while personal expenditure amounts to an astounding 82%.
-In the year 2016, the NSSO released the report “Key Indicators of Social Consumption in India: Health” based on its 71st round of surveys.
+In the year 2016, the NSSO released the report "Key Indicators of Social Consumption in India: Health" based on its 71st round of surveys.
 The survey carried out in the year 2014 found out that, more than 80% of Indians are not covered under any health insurance plan, and only 18% (government funded 12%) of the urban population and 14% (government funded 13%) of the rural population was covered under any form of health insurance.

 Presentation

 India's public health expenditures are lower than those of other middle-income countries.
 In 2012, they accounted for 4% of GDP, which is half as much as in China with 5.1%.
 In terms of public health spending per capita, India ranks 184th out of 191 countries in 2012.
 Patients' remaining costs represent about 58% of the total.
-The remaining costs borne by the patient represent an increasing share of the household budget, from 5% of this budget in 2000 to over 11% in 2004-2005.
+The remaining costs borne by the patient represent an increasing share of the household budget, from 5% of this budget in 2000 to over 11% in 2004–2005.
 On average, the remaining costs of poor households as a result of hospitalization accounted for 140% of their annual income in rural areas and 90% in urban areas.